wolfhoundgelert/imgstyler_bot/README.md

 TODO screens from the bot

 Users can send those 2 images one after another or together.
-The order of sended images are meaningful - the first one is a content and the second one is a style.
+The order of sent images is meaningful - the first one is a content and the second one is a style.
 For example, the first image - a photo of your beloved dog or cat, the second one - an artwork of Picasso, and the result image will be a photo of your dog or cat as kind of artwork in the style of Picasso.

+### How to

-It’s an educational project, but it’s in production-ready state - you can deploy it on a local machine or your web server, register your own telegram bot and receive the token, create a ‘token.txt’ file and copy the token there, and put the file to the project root folder.
+It’s an educational project, but it’s in production-ready state - you can deploy it on a local machine or your web server, register your own telegram bot and receive the token (https://core.telegram.org/bots/features#botfather), create a `token.txt` file and copy the token there, and put the file to the project root folder.

-You need to resolve some dependencies, such as installing python and needed packages: numpy, Pillow, tqdm, torch, torchvision, tensorflow, tensorflow_hub, python-telegram-bot (maybe smth else)
+You need to resolve some dependencies, such as installing python and needed packages:

+	numpy, Pillow, tqdm, torch, torchvision, tensorflow, tensorflow_hub, python-telegram-bot (maybe something else).

 Start the application by the `python -m imgstyler_bot` command in the terminal (you need to set `source` folder as a current dir in the terminal).
 Then you can go to the Telegram, find your bot and start an interaction with it.

-&nbsp;

 ### Style Transfer

-The bot now supports 4 algorithms that style your images:
+The bot now supports 4 algorithms that can be used for styling images:

 - #### Gatys